zeroincombenze/tools/z0bug_odoo/testenv/testenv.rst

 * Value to assign
 * Optional function to execute (i.e. specific onchange)

+You can easily get the field name form GUI with developer mode active.
 If field is associate to an onchange function the relative onchange functions are execute after value assignment.
 If onchange set another field with another onchange the relative another onchange are executed until all onchange are